-Designing with typography uses the same principals.
+Designing with typography uses the same principles.
 Only then, it is on its way to becoming a work of art.
 So, when you begin to experiment with this kind of graphic design, remember your “white space” is as important as the filled space.
 This is known as letting a work of art breathe.

 Some of the best designs which use typography as well as any fine art have come from limited resources and time.
-Too much thinking or pondering can sometimes drive the creativity resulting a safe, boring outcome.
+Too much thinking or pondering can sometimes drive creativity resulting in a safe, boring outcome.